2001 BArch, School of Planning and Architecture, New Delhi

 Cities: Bengaluru, Delhi, Wayanad

 Languages: English, Hindi

 Swastik is qualified as an architect from the School of Planning and Architecture, New Delhi.
 He founded the architecture design consultancy Anagram Architects in Delhi.
-He led and was faculty in Architecture Design studios in several colleges such as the Sushant School of Art and Architecture, Gurugram, the School of Planning and Architecture, Vijayawada and the Department of Architecture, BMS College of Engineering, Bengaluru.
-After leaving Anagram Architects, Swastik worked independently for more than a decade providing architectural and design services to a variety of clients including art professionals, multinational manufacturing firms, and individuals.
-In his independent practice, Swastik has completed apartments, houses, factories and several art installations.
+He led and was faculty in Architecture Design studios at several colleges such as the Sushant School of Art and Architecture, Gurugram, the School of Planning and Architecture, Vijayawada and the Department of Architecture, BMS College of Engineering, Bengaluru.
+After leaving Anagram Architects, Swastik worked independently for more than a decade, providing architectural and design services to a variety of clients including art professionals, multinational manufacturing firms and individuals.
+During his independent practice, Swastik has completed apartments, houses, factories and several art installations.

 At IIHS, Swastik’s focus areas of research and practice include housing for the urban poor in India, heritage planning and management, data visualisation, and urban infrastructure provision.
 In the field of housing studies and practice, he has made significant contributions to the understanding and potential applications of rental housing, for which he has also been cited in the 2015 draft National Urban Rental Housing Policy of the Ministry of Housing and Urban Affairs, Government of India.
 His work on housing and urban development has been closely associated with Central and state government programmes in research and policy advisory capacities.
 He was a core team member tasked with supporting the Government of Karnataka to formulate the affordable housing and slum development policies.